Tips for camping with kids

 Balance your kids independence with their safety

 We want our kids to gain their independence but we also need to keep them safe.
-It’s always a tricky one when camping, but you can find a balance by:
+It’s always a tricky one when camping with kids, but you can find a balance by:

 - Setting boundaries – around the distance older kids can venture from your campsite